happo/docs/docs/cypress.md

 ### Download all assets

-By default, happo-cypress will download assets found locally and include in an assets package sent to happo.io.
+By default, happo-e2e will download assets found locally and include in an assets package sent to happo.io.
 Any external URL will be left as-is, which means they are expected to be publicly accessible by Happo workers.
 To include external assets in the assets package as well, set a `HAPPO_DOWNLOAD_ALL`